 Latka logo

-Top 94 Route Planning Software SaaS Companies in May 2026
+Top 50 Route Planning Software Companies (August 2026)

-As of May 2026, there are 94 SaaS companies in Route Planning Software.
+As of August 2026, Latka tracks 94 route planning software companies.
 They have combined revenues of $990M and employ 6.7K people.
 They have raised $1B and serve 87K customers combined.

 Route planning software is a specialized category of tools designed to optimize the process of planning routes for transportation and logistics operations.
 These solutions typically provide features for mapping, navigation, and real-time traffic data, helping businesses deliver goods and services more efficiently.
 Users of route planning software can be found in various sectors, including delivery services, transportation, and logistics management, among others.
 Common use cases include optimizing delivery routes to reduce travel time and fuel costs, managing fleet logistics for companies with multiple vehicles, and enhancing efficiency in field service management.
 Typical features often include journey mapping, route optimization algorithms, integration with GPS systems, and analytics to monitor route performance.
 Buyer personas often include logistics managers, fleet operators, and supply chain coordinators who seek to improve operational efficiency and reduce costs.